linq2js/rextive/packages/rxblox/README.md

 ## Why rxblox?

+**React state management is broken.
+Let's fix it.**

+Traditional React re-renders entire components when state changes.
+You spend more time managing `useCallback`, `useMemo`, `useEffect` dependency arrays than writing actual features.
+Component optimization becomes a full-time job.

-Traditional React state management re-renders entire component trees when state changes. **rxblox** provides **fine-grained reactivity** - only the exact UI elements that depend on changed state will update.
+**rxblox** flips this around with **fine-grained reactivity** - only the exact UI elements that depend on changed state update.
+No component re-renders.
+No dependency arrays.
+No hook rules.
+Just reactive state that works.

-**The Problem:**

 ```tsx
 // ❌ Traditional React - entire component re-renders